Janmcha/hupx-mqtt/readme.md

 Home Assistant Integration

-    Edit your configuration.yaml based on the one provided to create sensors and sensors for relative timestamps, then restart Home Assistant. set up a cronjob for the data to be updated, once an hour should be more than enough
+    Edit your configuration.yaml based on the one provided to create sensors and sensors for relative timestamps, then restart Home Assistant.
+    Set up a cronjob for the data to be updated, once an hour should be more than enough

 License : For now let's just got with SSPL because I am petty like that.